Suan cai: Comparison

 Suancai is similar to a fermented-cabbage dish, sauerkraut, which is common in the cuisines of Central and Eastern Europe.

 In popular culture

-A popular sitcom and namesake song depicting lives in Northeast China, entitled Cui Hua Shang Suancai (翠花, 上酸菜, lit.
+A popular sitcom and namesake song depicting lives in Northeast China titled Cui Hua Shang Suancai (翠花, 上酸菜, lit.
 'Green Flower, serve the sour greens') debuted in 2001, and the phrase Cui Hua Shang Suancai became a popular catch phrase.
-Cui Hua became synonymous with a person from Northeast China.
 A company in China registered "Cui Hua" brand packaged suancai.
-In Vietnam called this traditional dish is "dưa cải muối" derived form the Chinese suan cai.
-Dưa cải muối often eaten directly or stir-fried with meat (pork, beef, seafood) or cooked in soup.